seegg/bounce/README.md

 ##### Hit the party button(gravity disabled during party mode).

-##### the scripts are bundled using the tsconfig file, which means order is important.
+##### the scripts are bundled into main.js using the tsconfig file, which means order is important.